tari-project/tari/RFC/src/RFC-0110_BaseNodes.md

 1. Load a bootstrap list of peers from a configuration file, or a cached list, if this is not the first time that the node has started.
 1. For each peer in this list
    1. Establish a connection with the peer
    1. Request a peer list from that peer
-  1. Request information about the most recent chain state (total accumulated work, block height etc) from the peer
+   1. Request information about the most recent chain state (total accumulated work, block height, etc.) from the peer

 The Base Node will now be able to build a strategy for catching up to the network.
 The Base Node will implement its [SynchronisationStrategy], which reduces load on any single peer and optimises bandwidth usage to synchronise the